vegaprotocol/specs/protocol/0001-MKTF-market_framework.md

 1. if there already is a market (possibly pending i.e. in opening auction, see [lifecycle spec](./0043-MKTL-market_lifecycle.md)) naming a parent market which is referenced in the proposal then the proposal is rejected.
 1. if there are two proposals naming the same parent market then whichever one gets into the pending state first (i.e. passes governance vote) becomes the successor of the named parent; the other proposal is cancelled with reason "parent market not available".

-Some markets can be labelled as *perpetual* (e.g. perpetual futures or spot markets) at the time of proposal; in this case they cannot serve as a parent market.

 ## Acceptance criteria